SHEILA B. LUTZ MEMORIAL SCHOLARSHIP

 - Statement of educational plans and career goals.

 Three letters of recommendation to be sent directly by the writers to the address listed below.

 - Faculty member or academic advisor in applicant's degree program who can address the applicant's eligibility for or acceptance into a specific degree program, academic capabilities, and probable progress toward the degree sought.

 - Coworker, previous supervisor, or other individual who knows the applicant in a professional capacity.

-Application materials are due October 1, 2016 and should be sent to Jen Kennedy, Department of Biological Science, Florida State University, Tallahassee, FL 32306-4370.
+Application materials are due on October 1st and should be sent to Jen Kennedy, Department of Biological Science, Florida State University, Tallahassee, FL 32306-4370.

 Questions should also be directed to Jen at 644-9798 or firstname.lastname@example.org.